sealight1954/experiment-pipeline/README.md

     - CallableRunnerStrategy: callable function and cmd_args, or CommandStrategy: bash commands.
     - We don't need base strategy.
 By defining lambda function and arguments to be {}, we can pass commands with some phrase.
     - Maybe we can wrap that to make base strategy.
-- [in progress] stdout and stderr to files.
+- [x] stdout and stderr to files.
     - For Process Pool Executor, runner construction must be inside forked process.
     - We need some way to wrap the construction
-- [ ] stdout of coordinator should be commands to execute and corresponding log files.
+- [x] stdout of coordinator should be commands to execute and corresponding log files.
     - sbatch
 - [x] Error handling.
 Stop when one command fails.
     - Suppose assertion error.